arvinpaulhgapuz/portfolio/03-wireshark-traffic-analysis/03-wireshark-traffic-analysis-README.md

 ## Screenshots

 ![Capture screenshot](./screenshots/WiresharkHandsOnLabReport.png)
-*This is a simulated incident called "Operation Midnight Crawl" — a training PCAP (operation_midnight_crawl.pcap) built around a fictional SOC alert: a host named DESKTOP-HR01 (192.168.10.45) triggered a high-priority alert for suspicious outbound connections.*
+*This is a simulated incident called "Operation Midnight Crawl" — a training PCAP (operation_midnight_crawl.pcap) built around a fictional SOC alert: a host named DESKTOP-HR01 (192.168.10.45) triggered a high-priority alert for suspicious outbound connections.
+The lab teaches the standard SOC Tier 1 triage flow — orient first with stats, then isolate the host, then dig into DNS — to confirm a beaconing malware infection.*

 ## Skills Demonstrated